 Linking Mothers and Couples to HIV Testing and Care

 Every year in Angola, an estimated 12,000 women aged 15 and over and 3,600 children under 14 years of age are newly infected with HIV.
 Lack of awareness and education about HIV leaves many unaware of their status.
 Those who learn they are infected will often face rejection or abandonment by their spouse and other family members.
-Infected women are especially vulnerable when their status is known.
+Infected women are especially vulnerable when their status becomes public.

 “I feel happy—and realized: sharing my story helps people cope with a positive diagnosis and get the treatment they deserve and need to fulfill their lives,” Manuela said.
-As a Patient Assistant Facilitator (PAF) trained under the USAID-funded Health For All Project (HFA), she accompanies couples for HIV testing and provides counseling and support to people living with HIV.
+As a Patient Assistant Facilitator (PAF) trained under the USAID-funded Health For All (HFA) Project, she accompanies couples for HIV testing and provides counseling and support to people living with HIV.
 She helps them build the skills they need to cope with the illness and continue to lead productive lives.